Last Updated on 17 February, 2021 by Veronica

 - Check Out: US Route 66 planning

-In their escape they left a camera that contained the famous photos of Bonnie & Clyde playing with their weapons, which seemed more typical of a comic rather than of real life.
-Bonnie also lost a necklace that’s on display at the Joplin Museum
+In their escape, they left a camera containing the famous photos of Bonnie & Clyde playing with their weapons, which seemed more typical of a comic than real life.
+Unfortunately, Bonnie also lost a necklace that’s on display at the Joplin Museum.

-Joplin is a very typical town of Route 66 and we recommend that you visit it quietly.
+Joplin is a typical town on Route 66, and we recommend you visit it quietly.
 Strolling through the historic center will allow you to see many examples of traditional buildings that symbolize this mythical American Route.

-Baxter Springs is another one of the towns that fell victims to Bonnie & Clyde.
+Baxter Springs is another one of the towns that fell victim to Bonnie & Clyde.
 Its name comes from the Reverend Baxter, who bought land and erected his house here.
-In this town they transformed old banks into restaurants and cafes in which some of the facades were later turned into murals.
-They also have badges with the dates that they were stolen from!

 9. Center of the Universe in Tulsa (and listening to yourself when you speak)